 Unit Guide # of Lessons Performance Task What Do You Like to Do?
-3 In Spanish, students will write out a conversation between 2 people using greetings and asking about likes and dislikes.
+2 In Spanish, students will write out a conversation between 2 people using greetings and asking about likes and dislikes.
 The conversation should end with a farewell.
-My Family 2 Students will create a family tree and describe how they are related to each family member.
-Understanding Spanish Culture 5 Have students write and present a 90-second presentation on something they choose from Spanish culture.
+My Family 2 Create a family album and describe how you are related to each family member.
+Use adjectives to describe each family member's likes and dislikes.
+Understanding Spanish Culture 4 Have students write and present a 90-second presentation on something they choose from Spanish culture.
 This can include a holiday, event, food, etc. Students should use Spanish vocabulary acquired in as much of the presentation as possible.